-Cyber 'worm' attack hits global corporate earnings
+Corporate profits to take more hits from Ukraine cyber attack

 "The day of reckoning has come for shareholders," Kellermann said.

-Reporting by Jim Finkle in Toronto; editing by Anna Driver and Grant McCool
+Reporting by Jim Finkle in Toronto, Eric Auchard and Victoria Bryan in Frankfurt and Jacob Gronholt-Pederson in Copenhagen; Editing by Grant McCool and Mark Potter